smzd/-MechaCar_Statistical_Analysis/README.md

 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

-## T-Tests on Suspension Coil

-![](https://github.com/smzd/MechaCar_Statistical_Analysis/blob/main/Resources/Deliverable3.1.png)
-![](https://github.com/smzd/MechaCar_Statistical_Analysis/blob/main/Resources/Deliverable3.2.png)

 Lot 1 =0.980 and Lot 2= 7.47  passes the design specifications for the MechaCar suspension coils; the variance of the suspension coils did not exceed 100 pounds per square inch.
 However, Lot 3=170 doesn’t meet the manufacturer’s requirement of not exceeding 100 pounds per square inch suspension coil.

-From an individual lot perspective, lots 1 and 2 passes the mandated 100 PSI variance of the suspension coils with even tighter variability.
+Lot 1 and 2 passes the mandated 100 PSI variance of the suspension coils with even tighter variability.
 They are statistically more consistent than the total sample population (within ~1 PSI and ~7.5 PSI, respectively).

 However, lot three does not meet the suspension coil PSI variance requirement, with a variance of ~170.30.
 We can interpret that lot three disproportionally skew the total manufacturer's contention to the right.
 We can assume that there are data points from lot three that would be considered outliers, as the SD from the mean is 13 pounds per square inch.

+## T-Tests on Suspension Coil

+![](https://github.com/smzd/MechaCar_Statistical_Analysis/blob/main/Resources/Deliverable3.1.png)
+![](https://github.com/smzd/MechaCar_Statistical_Analysis/blob/main/Resources/Deliverable3.2.png)

 ## Study Design: MechaCar vs. Competition